-5.1 SUPPLIER CODE OF CONDUCT AND PROCUREMENT POLICY
+5.2 SUPPLIER CODE OF CONDUCT AND PROCUREMENT POLICY

-In FY2020 we conducted a review of G+T's procurement processes and policies.
-Following the Reporting Period, these were consolidated into a single policy with a consistent framework for all procurement decisions.
+In FY2020 we commenced a review of G+T's procurement processes and policies.
+These were consolidated into a single policy with a consistent framework for all procurement decisions.
 The Procurement Policy incorporates the firm's newly developed Supplier Code of Conduct and Anti-Bribery, Corruption and Fraud Policy.
 It also addresses our obligations under the Act, as well as our sustainability and supplier diversity procurement goals.

 The next stage will be to send the Supplier Code of Conduct to our suppliers for acknowledgement.
-This will be undertaken as part of our new vendor on-boarding process to be implemented in FY2022.
+This will be undertaken as part of our new vendor onboarding process to be completed in FY2023.

-5.2 MODERN SLAVERY QUESTIONNAIRE
+5.3 MODERN SLAVERY QUESTIONNAIRE